rtsmc/dotfiles/README.md

 # dotfiles

-dotfiles for my laptop linux setup, which is based on Arch Linux and the Sway window manager.
+dotfiles for my laptop linux setup, which is based on Debian and i3.

 This repo is managed as a bare git repo: